 The Parents As Teachers Program is a state funded service offered in every school district as of 1985.
-This program offers practical information and guidance to parents who have children from birth to the age of five years.
-This home/school partnership increases parent's knowledge and skills in fostering their child's development and identifies potential handicaps of children before they start school.
-Also, Parents As Teachers provides periodic screenings, home visits, and group meetings for the parents.
-Parents wishing to inquire about this program should contact: Coordinator, PAT at 438-4856
+This program offers practical information and guidance to parents/guardians who have children from birth to the age of five years.
+This home/school partnership increases parent/guardian's knowledge and skills in fostering their child's development and identifies potential handicaps of children before they start school.
+Also, Parents As Teachers provides periodic screenings, home visits, and group meetings for the parents/guardians.
+Parents/guardians wishing to inquire about this program should contact: Coordinator, PAT at 438-4856

-PROGRAMS FOR HOMELESS, MIGRANT, AND/OR ENGLISH LEARNERS
+PROGRAMS FOR HOMELESS, MIGRANT, AND/OR ENGLISH LEARNERS (Policies IGBCA, IGBCB, IGBH)

 Missouri school districts are responsible for meeting the educational needs of an increasingly diverse student population by providing a wide range of resources and support to ensure that all students have the opportunity to succeed and be college prepared and career ready.

 Our school district has programs designed to help meet the unique educational needs of children working to learn the English language, students who are advanced learners, students with disabilities, homeless students, the children of migratory workers, and neglected or delinquent students.
 For more information, contact Potosi Elementary School.

-PROMOTION, ACCELERATION AND RETENTION OF STUDENTS
+PROMOTION, ACCELERATION AND RETENTION OF STUDENTS (Policy IKE)